Capocaccia/carterCapo/_posts/uses.md

   url: "/assets/blog/genericTechImage.jpg"
 ---

-This is stuff that I use frequently in my life.
+Below is a list of a bunch of stuff that I frequently use in my life.
 None of the links below are affiliate links.
 If you like this kind of thing, check out [https://uses.tech/](https://uses.tech/)

 ## Hardware